-If there are ANY unpaid taxes as of 5 p.m. on June 30, then the property becomes tax defaulted.
+All unpaid delinquent taxes, as of 5 p.m. on June 30, become tax defaulted.
 (If June 30 falls on a weekend or holiday, taxes must be paid by 5 p.m. of the next business day.)
 Once the property has become tax defaulted, a redemption fee of $15 and additional penalties begin to accrue at the rate of 1.5% per month of the unpaid taxes.
 This monthly penalty is added after 5 p.m. on the last day of each month (or the following business day if the last day of the month falls on a weekend or holiday).

 The amount needed to redeem tax-defaulted property in full is the sum of the following: 1.
 The total amount of unpaid taxes for all delinquent years.
 2. A 10% penalty on every unpaid installment.
 3. A $10 cost for each delinquent year.
 4. Monthly penalties of 1.5% of the unpaid taxes accrued date.
 5. A state redemption fee of $15.
 6. Miscellaneous fees as applies.

-To obtain the amount required to redeem your property, contact the office of the Tax Collector by calling (707) 253-4312.
+To obtain the amount required to redeem your property, contact the Tax Collector's Office by calling (707) 253-4312.
 One year's delinquent taxes may not be redeemed separately from other years delinquent taxes.
-When the redemption amount is calculated, the total taxes owed for all delinquent years are combined together.
+When the redemption amount is calculated, the total taxes owed for all delinquent years are combined.

 If your property is less than five years delinquent and you are unable to pay the full redemption amount (i.e., unpaid taxes for all delinquent years plus penalties and charges), you may initiate an installment plan of redemption.
 This plan allows you to make payments on your delinquent taxes over a five-year period beginning the date you initiate the installment plan.